AUAP/AP2018/all_miniex/miniex8.md

   - Critical Software Thing.
 Executing.
 Draft.
 2017. (check blackboard)
   - Albright, Jonathan. "[The Graph API: Key Points in the Facebook and Cambridge Analytica Debacle](https://medium.com/tow-center/the-graph-api-key-points-in-the-facebook-and-cambridge-analytica-debacle-b69fe692d747)".
 Medium, 2018. (check out the recent hot topic around Cambridge Analytica online)
 3. This is a relatively complex exercise that requires you to
-  - Design a program that utilizes at least one web API
+  - Design a program that utilizes at least one web API (think about what you want to say conceptually)
     -  Source for a Web API
     - Understand what are the available data: the data file format and API specification
     - Decide which data fields you want to choose to explore
     - Utilize the web API and the coresponding data in your suggested program
     - Please reserve more time if you are getting data from other unfamiliar platforms, as the registration process can take a long time to do so.
 4. Upload your program to each individual Github account under a folder called **mini_ex8**.
 (Make sure your program can be run on a web browser, and if it requires downloading other library or other devices, please specify in your readme file)
 5. Create a readme file together (README.md) and upload to the same mini_ex8 directory (see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for editing the README).
 The readme file should contain the followings:
 - Who are you collaborate with?